Even though the current percentage of United States Veterans that are women is 10 percent, female veterans are often overlooked.

 As more women serve in the military, the rates of PTSD in women veterans continue to keep pace with male statistics.
 Although some of it is caused by combat or related stress, the effects of Military Sexual Trauma (MST) have an outsized effect on women.

 From our article: Focusing on a Solution for PTSD in Women Veterans.
 Click here to read the complete article.

 Gender-Specific Treatments for Mental Health Disorders are Still Missing

 Female veterans deployed overseas experience mental health disorders just like male veterans do, yet government and military organizations and agencies find it difficult to provide peer support or group therapy that is gender-specific.
 There are also fewer opportunities for women who served to access specialized mental health care on an inpatient basis that are suitable for female needs and preferences.

 Another area where female veterans are not provided equal and adequate treatment after their service is in treatment for disabilities.
 Many women lose one or more limbs just like male veterans do, however prosthetic devices, support, and medical care for these injuries are based on male physiology.
 Women tend to have smaller arms and shoulders, with wider hips and legs than male counterparts.

-Prosthetic used for women tend to fit improperly because of the physical differences between the genders.
+Prosthetics used for women tend to fit improperly because of the physical differences between the genders.
 This can create many hardships, and cause considerable emotional distress as well as problems with confidence and self-esteem for female veterans.
-While customized prosthetic for women are available on the private market they are generally not offered by government agencies.
+While customized prosthetics for women are available on the private market they are generally not offered by government agencies.